Flight Deck (Canada's Wonderland): Ride mechanics

 Flight Deck features a number of roller coaster elements including a sea serpent roll (two inversions), a sidewinder loop, and a double inline twist.
 First, the trains of Flight Deck go up to the top of the lift hill which is almost 30.5 m tall.
-Then, the trains go down the hill which does a 90 degree turn to the right on the way down, speeding at 80 km/h.
+Then, the trains go down the hill which does a 90-degree turn to the right on the way down, speeding at 80 km/h.
 At the bottom of the first drop, the passenger's feet are just a couple of feet away from the ground.
 The ride has many near miss effects with the ground, track and supports.
 After that, the roller coaster's train goes through a half loop, an inline roll and then another half loop, followed by an overbanking turn and a sidewinder loop.
-Next, Flight Deck's trains go through a 180 degree turn and through two barrel rolls.
-Lastly, the trains make another 180 turn and head into the final brake run.
+Next, Flight Deck's trains go through a 180-degree turn and through two barrel rolls.
+Lastly, the trains make another 180-degree turn and head into the final brake run.